-To further mitigate the omitted variables bias, we include time-varying country-level controls $Z{\ell t}$.
+To further mitigate the omitted variables bias, we include time-varying country-level controls $\mathbf{Z}{\ell t}$ .
 In particular, one may be worried that the structure of trade and cultural attributes is associated with the level of economic development.
-For example, more developed trading partners may happen to have a closer proximity to the U.S. in terms of culture and, thereby, exhibit a higher prevalence of integration.19 To rule out this alternative explanation, we include the log of a country's GDP per capita, $\log(GDPpc){\ell t}$ from the Penn World Tables (version 8.1), as an additional regressor.
+For example, more developed trading partners may happen to have a closer proximity to the U.S. in terms of culture and, thereby, exhibit a higher prevalence of integration.
+To rule out this alternative explanation, we include the log of a country's GDP per capita, $\log(GDPpc){\ell t}$ from the Penn World Tables (version 8.1), as an additional regressor.
 To account for the effect of a foreign country's market size on U.S. intra-firm imports, we further control for the log of a country's GDP, $\log(GDP){\ell t}$ from the Penn World Tables.
 Contracting institutions have been shown to be an important explanatory factor of the international make-or-buy decision, see, e.g., Eppinger and Kukharskyy (2021).
 We draw from the World Bank's Worldwide Governance Indicators the rule of law index, $Rule{\ell}$ - a standard measure of the quality of contracting institutions.
-In the robustness checks, we consider a wide range of alternative institutional proxies from the World Bank and the International Country Risk Guide (ICRG).
-Lastly, we control for the foreign country's level of $Trust{\ell}$, taken from the World Values Survey.
+Lastly, to control for the effect of foreign country's informal institutions (social capital) on the integration decision (Kukharskyy, 2018), we include a foreign country's level of $Trust{\ell}$ , taken from the World Values Survey.